lumeland/lume.land/docs/core/basename-parsers.md

 extracting values from a folder name and storing them as [shared data](../creating-pages/shared-data.md), so they are available to all pages inside.

-## Extract dates

-Lume, by default, is configured with a basename parser to extract dates from filenames.
-See [page dates](../creating-pages/page-files.md#page-date) for more info.